Topic: Orthopedic Trauma

 NOTE: Sucking on the wound, applying tourniquets, and pouring substances onto the wound is not effective.

 - CASTS, just like snakebites, are most commonly placed on the forearm and lower leg--hotspots for compartment syndrome.
-These are often placed shortly after fracture, which themselves can cause compartment syndrome.
+These are often placed shortly after fracture, which can cause compartment syndrome.
 Casts (and splints!) act to lower the amount of swelling, raising the compartment pressure above the ischemic threshold.
 This can occur at any time after a cast has been placed!
 However, it is most common in the first 12 hours of cast wear.

 - MUSCLE BREAKDOWN (Rhabdomyolysis): a state where the membranes surrounding the muscle fibers become unstable and spill a nephrotoxic (kidney-killing) protein into the blood.
 It often goes hand-in-hand with crush injuries and compartment syndrome.